 Last Updated on by

-There are all sorts of hiking boots out there, and the ones that will be right for you will match up with where and how you’ll be hiking, including how long you’ll be out for, the conditions, and how much weight you’ll be carrying on your back.
-While ultralight trail shoes have their place, you’ll need boots that are fit for steep inclines and rugged terrain if you’ll be heading out on more intense adventures.
+There are all sorts of hiking boots and footwear out there, and the ones that will be right for you will match up with where and how you’ll be hiking, including how long you’ll be out for, the conditions, climates, and how much weight you’ll be carrying on your back.
+While ultralight trail shoes have their place, you’ll need boots that are fit for steep inclines and rugged terrain if you’ll be heading out on more intense adventures while mountaineering.

-In this article, we’re going to talk about the LOWA Baffin Pro hiking boots.
-We’ll dive deep into their features, then discuss their fit and sizing; break-in period; how they’re best used; and care and maintenance tips.
+In this article, we’re going to talk about the comfortable boots LOWA Baffin Pro hiking boots.
+We’ll dive deep into their features, then discuss their fit and sizing; break-in period; how they should be worn; and care and maintenance tips.

 Note that there are the LOWA Baffin Pro boots, which are not available on the LOWA website any longer, as well as the newer version, the LOWA Baffin Pro LL II.
 We did find the LOWA Baffin Pro women’s boot on Amazon, though the men’s boot seems to be unavailable most places.
 For the purposes of this article, we’re going to be talking about both versions of the boot (Baffin Pro and Pro LL II) interchangeably, as the features we’ll be discussing are identical.
 We’ll also notate when there’s a gender-specific feature.
 The Baffin Pro LL II for men can be found here and the Baffin Pro LL II for women can be found here.

-The LOWA Baffin Pro (as well as the Pro LL II model) can handle long days of hiking where you cover 20 or more miles while carrying a heavy, 60-pound pack on your back.
-Even in intense hiking conditions, like the Grand Canyon, your feet will be protected from (and maybe even immune to) almost everything you come across: clay, rocks, sandstone, snow, streams… These boots go a long way to preventing ankle twists, and they can handle all sorts of adventures and conditions, including:
+The durable and comfortable LOWA Baffin Pro (as well as the Pro LL II model) can handle long days of hiking and hunting where you cover 20 or more miles while carrying a heavy, 60-pound pack on your back.
+Even in intense hiking conditions, like the Grand Canyon, your feet will be protected from difficult climates (maybe even immune to) and almost everything you come across: clay, rocks, sandstone, snow, streams… These boots go a long way to preventing ankle twists, and they can handle all sorts of adventures and conditions, including:

 Icy conditions on paved trails